 Wildflowers attract hummingbirds and good places to find them along the trails over Norway and Independence passes in the summer.
 The Silver Lake wetlands and the Goat Marsh area are a good place to find waterfowl and other birds.

 The devastation caused by the volcano opened up wide expanses and the first plants to take advantage of the situation were the wildflowers.
 These plants can thrive in the open ash-covered areas and return nutrients to the soil.
-The first were the red fireweed followed by the lupine. other wildflowers doing well include aster, avalnache lilies, bleeding hearts, penstemons, bunchberry, and monkeyflowers.
-Not only can you photograph masses of flowers but you can take photos of the great contrast of the colorful and delicate wildflowersagainst the drab and harsh landscape left by the eruption.
+The first were the red fireweed followed by the lupine. other wildflowers doing well include aster, avalanche lilies, bleeding hearts, penstemons, bunchberry, and monkey flowers.
+Not only can you photograph masses of flowers but you can take photos of the great contrast of the colorful and delicate wildflowers against the drab and harsh landscape left by the eruption.

 You will find wildflowers all over the monument, but some of the best destination include the Meta Lake, Independence Pass, and Plains of Abraham trails.
 On the lower slopes of the mountain you can photograph avalanche lilies in late spring to midsummer.